Why You Should Follow The Money (And Not Your Passion)

 Recent Studies Find A Connection Between Happiness And Income

 College graduation speeches come in all lengths and styles.
-Some are truly remarkable, most are instantly forgettable.
-One thing you can count on hearing in every such oration is some version of this supposed wisdom: “Follow your dream, because money can’t make you happy.”
+Some are truly remarkable; most, however, are instantly forgettable even when they're being delivered by a well-known celebrity.
+One thing you can almost always count on hearing in every such oration is some version of this supposed wisdom: “Follow your dream, because money can’t make you happy.”

 “When bills arrived that couldn’t be paid, money became a monster that tormented me,” Schramm says.